amancapy/drushti/README.md

 # drushti
-Deep Reading of Scanned Texts with 2D self-attention
+Deep Reading of Scanned Texts with 2D self-attention (WIP, far from fruition)

 Timeline: